Stormlabuk/adaptive_shape_control_ros/README.md

 - [Discretisation Node](scripts/discretising_node.py) Takes a centre-line using service [DiscreteCurve](srv/DiscretiseCurve.srv) and publishes its rigid-link joint representation through [rl_angles](msg/rl_angles.msg).
 The number of joints is currently hardcoded, but should be passed in [DiscreteCurve](srv/DiscretiseCurve.srv) call, this will likely be an integer advertised by the [Control Loop](src/control_loop.cpp).

-- [Path extractor node](src/path_extractor.cpp) Takes in an image of the phantom and calculates a center-line, which is then translated to joint desired joint angles, which arefed to the [precomputation node](src/precomputation_node.cpp).
+- [Path extractor node](src/path_extractor.cpp) Takes in an image of the phantom and calculates a centre-line, which is then translated to joint desired joint angles, which arefed to the [precomputation node](src/precomputation_node.cpp).

 ### Node graph